okta/okta.github.io/_source/_docs/api/resources/linked-objects.md

 ## Link Definition Operations

 Link definition operations allow you to manage the creation and removal of the link definitions.
 If you remove a link definition, links based on that definition are unavailable.

-Links will reappear if you recreate the definition, however, Okta is likely to change this behavior before becoming Generally Available.
+> Currently, links reappear if you recreate the definition.
+However, Okta is likely to change this behavior so that links don't reappear.
 Don't rely on this behavior in production environments.

 Each org can create up to 200 definitions, and assign them to an unlimited number of users.